sonali6062/Employee-Management-System/README.md

 - 📝 Edit/update employee details
 - ❌ Delete employee records
 - 🔍 Search and filter employees
-- 📋 View a list of all employees
+- 📋 View a list of all employees  and various roles associated to them
 - ✅ User-friendly and responsive interface

 ## 🛠️ Tech Stack